viamrobotics/docs/docs/services/slam/cartographer/_index.md

 Physically connect the RPlidar to your robot.

-If you have a Viam Rover and are mounting an RPlidar to your rover, be sure to position the RPlidar so that it faces forward in the direction of travel, facing in the same direction as the included webcam.
+If you have a Viam Rover and are mounting an RPlidar to your rover, be sure to position the RPlidar so that it **faces forward in the direction of travel**, facing in the same direction as the included webcam.
 For example, if you are using the [RPlidar A1](https://www.slamtec.com/en/Lidar/A1) model, mount it to the Rover so that the **pointed** end of the RPlidar mount housing points in the direction of the front of the Rover.

 If you need a **mount plate** for your RPlidar A1 or A3 model, you can 3D print an adapter plate using the following: